Bart-Breekveldt/Greenspace_accessibility/README.md

 # Greenspace_accessibility
 Greenspace_accessibility in global cities

+Added is an Excel file called 'RANKING' which ranks the cities scores according to the populations access to urban greenspace.
+High score gets 1 point, medium 0.5 and low 0.25.
+They are assessed on a 100 point scale which is the max score that can be achieved.
+The scores are taken over the gravity ** (1/3) score, as this is the distribution from the 'Beijing' paper (I will reference properly in thesis itself) and the three thresholds are averaged.
+Area-circumference increased difference adjustment doesn't play a role, since the adjustment is done according to the threshold size, averaging gives you the same percentages.
+High threshold is larger than threshold size, Medium is larger than half the threshold size and low is below this.
+No is no park acccess.
+In the end the scores from the WorldPoP-ParksOSM and CPoPGrid-Custom Greenspace are averaged.
+This gives us the following ranks

+1. Tel Aviv
+2. Vancouver
+3. Washington D.C.
+4. Dublin
+5. Denver
+6. Ghent
+7. Philadelphia
+8. Amsterdam
+9. Dhaka
+10. Shanghai

 v 2.0
 1. The model is run for both 300m and 200m resolution grids.
 These are merged from 100m WorldPoP-grids.
 This is done for Philadelphia, Denver, Ghent, Amsterdam, Dhaka, Dublin, Vancouver, Tel Aviv, Washington DC and Shanghai.
 These two scores are averaged.
 This gives the same '250-grid' result which is comparable to the CPoPGrid files in score.
 Both the unadjusted (not adjusting for increased area-circumference expanding differences between thresholds) and the csv in which these scores are adjusted.
 2. One in a million nearest index nodes gives two nodes as closest (with the exact same distance).
 In here the lowest indexed node is arbitrarily chosen (try-except clause).